 We provide leadership and expertise in developing library-related policies, activities, and assistance for school, public, academic, and special libraries.
 A primary goal of our efforts is to improve the ability of libraries to provide quality services to all Coloradans.

 Our purpose and key activities are defined in the Library Law portion of state statutes and further refined by goals and strategies set forth in the statewide strategic plan for libraries, and the five-year Library Services and technology plan.

 The State Library is arranged by unit according to activities and library needs.

-Library Development provides leadership and support for public, school, and institutional libraries, plus continuing education and consultation.
+- Library Development provides leadership and support for public and school libraries, plus continuing education and consultation.

-Networking and Resource Sharing oversees the Colorado Virtual Library along with several technology-based services for libraries and the public, including the 24/7 virtual reference service, AskColorado.
+- Networking and Resource Sharing oversees the Colorado Virtual Library along with several technology-based services for libraries and the public.

 The State Library strives for cooperation and collaboration among the state's libraries and other library organizations.
 Please share your ideas, comments, or questions about the state's library services with the Executive Director, or staff.